Recent Blogs

 The Mayadevi Temple: Lumbini

-The Mayadevi Temple lies right at the center of Lumbini – a rather unassuming edifice with great relevance.
+The Mayadevi Temple lies right at the center of Lumbini – a rather modest edifice with great relevance.
 It shows the very spot where Buddha was born.
 This temple also enshrines the Marker Stone, considered sacred as it shows the very spot where Siddhartha entered this world.

 All-sided, the ancient stupas and centuries-old monasteries guard it.
 Not far away is holy Puskarini Pond, believed to be the bathing spot of Queen Mayadevi before giving birth and where the baby Siddhartha had his first ritual bath.